CodeupClassroom/elixir-rest-blog/src/main/resources/curriculum/v-security/19-implementing-oauth.md

 **IMPORTANT:** You may need some additional classes in your `errors` package for this lesson.
 Please check with your instructor before proceeding!

 ---
-### The following is a feature list to be implemented in your application
+### The following are user stories to be implemented in your application

-## FEA-14: As a validated user, I can create, edit and delete MY posts.
+## US14: As a validated user, I can create, edit and delete MY posts.

-## FEA-15: As an anonymous user, I cannot create, edit, or delete posts.
+## US15: As an anonymous user, I cannot create, edit, or delete posts.

-## FEA-16: As an ADMIN user, I have full access to create, edit, and delete ANY post.
+## US16: As an ADMIN user, I have full access to create, edit, and delete ANY post.

 ---
 ## TODO: Create the Resource Owner